Black Lung Disease: A Coal Miner’s Worst Nightmare

 Workers’ Compensation Claims for Black Lung Disease

 No one argues that black lung disease is anything other than a job-related condition caused by inhaling coal dust.
-You would think, therefore, that making your black lung workers’ compensation claim and obtaining work comp benefits would be easy and straightforward.
+You would think, therefore, that making your black lung workers’ compensation claim and obtaining work comp benefits would be easy.
 Unfortunately, such is not the case.
 Mining companies almost always strenuously dispute such claims, making the process difficult and time-consuming.

 Black Lung Benefits Act